TheNoeTrevino/tremolo/README.md

 Django - Complementing the music21 library very well

-...planning on adding java for database interaction and user authentication
+...planning on adding java for database interaction and user authentication, and keeping progress of user stats